eerimoq/simba/doc/library-reference/filesystems/fs.rst

   ``fs_parameter_register()``.

 - A "real" file system is a file path, or mount point, mapped to a file system instance.
-The debug file system has a file access interface.
+The virtual file system has a file access interface.
 The purpose of this interface is to have a common file access interface, independent of the underlying file systems interface.
 File systems are registered into the debug file system by